vekatze/neut/book/src/resource-management.md

 ## The Solution: Noema Type

 We need a way to bypass this copying/discarding behavior.
-Here comes the _noema types_.
+Here come _noema types_.

 For any type `t`, Neut has a type `&t`.
 We'll call this the noema type of `t`.
 We'll also say that a term is noetic if the type of the term is a noema type.